benjamindunn925/ITP-125-Final/README.md

+<h3>Python Programming Project- ITP-125</h3>
+<p>Assignment: Write a Python program that outputs an mp3 file voice mail message for the users own phone number.
+You will also allow the user to choose whether they want the female or male version, and which reasons they want to include in their message.
+The spliced mp3 files will be provided.
+Example: https://www.youtube.com/watch?v=-8JsvwUcok0</p>

 <h4>LOGIC:</h4>
 <p>The program is a basic user input and file output operation.
 The user is presented with some options to choose
 and these are stored in a series of strings and arrays that are used to create a ringtone.
 Only one reason and one